 By Michael Lanza

 Do you need an ultralight backpack?
 Many backpackers might answer “no” when their answer should logically be “yes.”
 These packs aren’t just for thru-hikers.
-Typically weighing between two and 2.5 pounds empty, ultralight packs have support for carrying 25 to 35 pounds.
+Typically weighing between two and three pounds empty, ultralight packs have support for carrying 25 to 35 pounds—making them ideal for more than just ultralight backpacking.
 For many backpackers, that represents the range of pack weight they either carry on most trips—or could carry on most trips, with smart packing and reasonably light gear.

 In other words, an ultralight pack just may be perfect for you.
-And here are the best ones out there today.
+And this article covers the best ones out there today.

-As I wrote in my “Top 5 Tips For Buying the Right Backpacking Pack,” when ultralight backpacking, I want a lightweight backpack with minimal features like pockets and zippers.
-Still, I like the convenience of quick access for some items, like a lid, side, and/or hipbelt pockets for snacks, map, sunglasses, and sunblock, and a mesh front pocket where I can stuff items like a jacket.
+As I wrote in my “Top 5 Tips For Buying the Right Backpacking Pack,” when backpacking ultralight or lightweight—which describes probably at least 80 percent of my backpacking trips—I want a lightweight backpack with minimal features like pockets and zippers, because I just don’t need more than that.
+Still, I like the convenience of quick access for some items, like a lid pocket or, more often, side and hipbelt pockets for snacks, map, sunglasses, and sunblock, plus a large front pocket where I can stuff items like a jacket.

 The pack you choose will depend on personal preferences regarding design features, price, weight, and capacity.